ortonomy/tic-tac-toe/README.md

 # future improvements
 Ideas include:

-- Include sound-effects on hover, make a move, win or draw states
+- Include sound-effects on hover, make a move, win or draw states.
+Will use WebAudio API
 - Running stats of CPU wins, draws, and human wins (as if that's possible!)
 - Swap the tokens of the players so whoever goes first is X.